Drowning In Parenting Advice? Here's Some Advice For That

 - Breastfeeding does not help mom lose weight.
 (Crushed.)

-A lot of the other the takeaways are kind of nuanced.
+A lot of the other takeaways are kind of nuanced.
 They don't give you a clear-cut answer, so much as information to help you make your own decision.
 One reason for that is designing a good study of the risks and benefits of a parenting decision is really hard.

 Take, for example, Chapter 4: "Breast Is Best?
 Breast Is Better?
-Breast Is About The Same?"
+Breast Is About the Same?"
 Oster provides a path through the maze of conflicting advice by sifting out the convincing studies from the questionable ones.

 "Most of the studies on this are done by comparing the kids whose moms breastfeed to the kids whose moms don't," Oster says.
 "The issue with that is that the kind of moms who breastfeed are different than the moms who don't, on average.
 So, in the U.S. in particular, moms who breastfeed tend to be better educated, higher income, more likely to be married."